-- (1) Subject to paragraph (2), an aircraft shall not fly unless - - (a) there is in force, in relation to that aircraft, a certificate of airworthiness; and - (b) the aircraft flies in accordance with the terms of the certificate of airworthiness.

-(2) Paragraph (1) shall not apply to any flight, which begins and ends in Mauritius without passing over any other country and is made by -

-(a) a glider, which is not being used for public transport of passengers or aerial work;

-- (b) a balloon, which is not being used for public transport of passengers; - (c) a kite; - (d) an aircraft which is flying in accordance with the A or the B Conditions; or - (e) an aircraft, which is flying in accordance with a permit to fly issued by the Authority under regulation 16.
+- (1) Subject to paragraph (2), an aircraft shall not fly unless - - (a) there is in force, in relation to that aircraft, a certificate of airworthiness; and - (b) the aircraft flies in accordance with the terms of the certificate of airworthiness. - (2) Paragraph (1) shall not apply to any flight, which begins and ends in Mauritius without passing over any other country and is made by - - (a) a glider, which is not being used for public transport of passengers or aerial work; - (b) a balloon, which is not being used for public transport of passengers; - (c) a kite; - (d) an aircraft which is flying in accordance with the A or the B Conditions; or

-(3) In the case of an aircraft registered in Mauritius, the certificate of airworthiness referred to in paragraph (1) shall be a certificate issued or rendered valid in accordance with the provisions of this regulation.

-(4) The registered owner of an aircraft may apply to the Authority for a certificate of airworthiness in respect of the aircraft.

-- (5) Where the Authority is satisfied, having regard to - - (a) the design, construction, workmanship and materials of - - (i) the aircraft, including in particular any engine fitted in the aircraft; and - (ii) any equipment carried in the aircraft, which it considers necessary for the airworthiness of the aircraft; and - (b) the results of such flying trials and other tests of the aircraft as the Authority may require, that the aircraft is fit to fly, it shall, subject to such conditions as it thinks fit to impose, issue a certificate of airworthiness in the form as set out in Part II of the Third Schedule in respect of that aircraft.
+- (e) an aircraft, which is flying in accordance with a permit to fly issued by the Authority under regulation 16. - (3) In the case of an aircraft registered in Mauritius, the certificate of airworthiness referred to in paragraph (1) shall be a certificate issued or rendered valid in accordance with the provisions of this regulation. - (4) The registered owner of an aircraft may apply to the Authority in such form and manner as the Authority may determine for a certificate of airworthiness in respect of the aircraft. - (5) Where the Authority is satisfied, having regard to - - (a) the design, construction, workmanship and materials of - - (i) the aircraft, including in particular any engine fitted in the aircraft; and - (ii) any equipment carried in the aircraft, which it considers necessary for the airworthiness of the aircraft; and - (b) the results of such flying trials and other tests of the aircraft as the Authority may require, that the aircraft is fit to fly, it shall, on payment of the appropriate fee specified in the Sixteenth Schedule, grant the application and issue a certificate of airworthiness in the form set out in Part II of the Third Schedule in respect of that aircraft, subject to such terms and conditions as it may determine

-- (6) A certificate of airworthiness - - (a) shall set out the category specified in the Fifth Schedule, which, in the opinion of the Authority, is appropriate to the aircraft; - (b) shall be issued subject to the condition that the aircraft shall not be flown for a purpose other than that specified in the Fifth Schedule in respect of the category to which the aircraft belongs; and - (c) may designate for the purpose of regulation 45(1), the performance group to which the aircraft belongs.
+- (6) A certificate of airworthiness - - (a) shall set out the category specified in the Fifth Schedule, which, in the opinion of the Authority, is appropriate to the aircraft; - (b) shall be issued subject to the condition that the aircraft shall not be flown for a purpose other than that specified in the Fifth Schedule in respect of the category to which the aircraft belongs; and - (c) may designate for the purpose of regulation 45(1), the performance group to which the aircraft belongs. - (6A) (a) The registered owner of an aircraft may apply to the Authority, in such form and manner as the Authority may determine, for a change of category of a certificate of airworthiness.